IBM/maximo-labs/MkDocs/apm_8.7/docs/fast_start_loader.md

-# Fast Start Data Loader
+# Load Historical Pump Data Into Monitor
 Maximo Predict includes notebook templates that you can use to quickly upload your device data and associate them to newly created assets within Maximo.
 Out of the box, users are provided with a set of notebooks including multiple different Fast Start Data Loaders.
 These notebooks vary in what type of data they will be uploading into the Maximo System.
 In this lab, we will be uploading sensor data for new devices, failure data, and new assets.

 In this exercise you will use Watson Studio, Monitor and Predict to: